Two-Year MBA Leadership Opportunities

 Your Chance to Make a Difference

-There is a remarkable range of leadership opportunities available to you on campus—you can lead one or more of 70+ Johnson student organizations, Cornell University activities, and external organizations.
-These positions give you the chance to explore different leadership styles and strategies and the opportunity to leave a lasting impact on the school.
+There is a remarkable range of leadership opportunities available on campus—students can lead one or more of Johnson’s 70+ student organizations.
+These positions give students the chance to explore different leadership styles and strategies and the opportunity to leave a lasting impact on the school.

 Johnson Leadership Fellows